edash22/southamlaw-landing/content/exclusions.md

 Special Note.
 If your application has a time-sensitive deadline and you have not obtained translations, Southam Law reserves the right to translate necessary document(s) and charge you the fees noted above in order to meet the deadline.

 ## Address updates
 Southam Law LLC must charge a fee to update your address with immigration officials.
-The process time consuming.
+The process is time consuming.
 Each person must individually submit a separate address update (electronically) for each pending application with USCIS.
 If you are applying for asylum, a U-visa, a T-visa, or benefits under the Violence Against Women Act (VAWA), you must send a physical address update form to immigration officials.
 If you are in court, you must send the form (usually in paper) to the court and also send a copy of the form to Immigration and Customs Enforcement (ICE).

 If you ask Southam Law LLC to help, we charge $25 per form.